Schmitzi/seminars/README.md

 | [Umeå University MedChem Seminar Series](https://www.umu.se/en/department-of-medical-biochemistry-and-biophysics/research/seminar-series/) | Tuesdays at 15:15 on Zoom |

 ## Contributors
-Thanks to the following people for submitting links (in no particular order)_
+Thanks to the following people for submitting links (in no particular order):

 * Tiarne van de Walle